THE STORY OF CABEL T-B RECORDING

 However, this recording is only part one of this amazing series.

-The next part continues right where this one ends with "The Ray Ferry controversy".
+The next part continues right where this one ends with "The Ray Ferry Controversy".

 THE STORY OF CABEL T-B RECORDING